cykvta/BeaconShield/README.md

 # BeaconShield

-BeaconShield is a Minecraft plugin that allows area protection using Beacons.
-It adds an additional layer of security and control over specific regions on your server.
+BeaconShield is a Minecraft plugin that allows you to protect chunks using a custom beacon with unique functionalities.
+It provides additional features like upgrades and fuel management to enhance server control.

 ## Features